immsrini/NewWebsite/_posts/2024-02-25-lecture on Artha Panchakam.md

 ---
 layout: post
-title: lecture on Artha Panchakam
+title: Lecture on Artha Panchakam
 date: 2024-02-25 16:40:16
-description: notes on the five for mumukshus
+description: Notes on the five for mumukshus
 tags: vedic
 ---